mb1773/Getting-and-Cleaning-Data-Course-Project/codebook.md

 (does not repeat variables from original data sets and source files which are explained in original sources and noted above).
- X - Created from merge of X_train.txt and X_test.txt into a variable X using rbind Y - Created from merge of y_train.txt and y_test.txt into a variable Y using rbind
+ X - Created from merge of X_train.txt and X_test.txt into a variable X using rbind Y - Created from merge of y_train.txt and y_test.txt into a variable Y using rbind Subj - Created from merge of subject_train.txt and subject_test.txt into a variable Sub using rbind